VTCS5704-Team1/vibrations-back-end/README.md

 ## Deployment Plans:
-* This already deployed here: TBD
+* This is already deployed here: (http://dev-vibrations-api-final-env.eba-wpisspwu.us-east-2.elasticbeanstalk.com/hello)
 * Need to include more restrictive Security configurations
   * API should be made inaccessible to all outside traffic (only accessible to the frontend)
 * The current deployment script works, but it will say that it fails.
 It requires some tweaking in the cloud.
 Please do not run it.